havesomeleeway/havesomeleeway/src/pages/about/homekoala.md

 ![mapview](../../../static/img/main_interface.png)

+## A little about myself
-I first joined Homekoala in 2015, when I've left all my knowledge of how the web worked behind.
-I was interested in technology in my early teens but that interest tapered off as I believed that I was more suited for a career in the field of arts and humanities \(boy, was I wrong).
+I first joined Homekoala in 2015, due to my interest in working for a start-up.
+While I had close to zero technical chops in software, it was something that I had always been interested in during my early teens, as most of us were growing up in the 2000s.
+As my grades in mathematics and science declined, I believed that I was more suited for a career in the field of arts and humanities and carried it as a self-fulfilling prophecy for almost a decade to follow.

 ___

-## Background
+## Background of Homekoala

 Homekoala was a real-estate search engine, designed to help Australians "Find The Right Home", it was built during a time when real estate search portals were clunky and difficult to navigate.
 Users typically had to go through multiple pages of